olahasan/HTML_CSS_JAND_J.S_Frontend-Mentor_JUNIOR-Coding-Bootcamp-Testimonials-Slider/README.md

 - Implement a responsive design using CSS Flexbox and media queries.
 - Use JavaScript to dynamically update content and handle user interactions.
 - Optimize images with lazy loading for better performance.
-- Enhance accessibility by using appropriate HTML attributes and ARIA roles.
+- Enhance accessibility by using appropriate HTML attributes.

 ### Continued Development